laila1985/NoteBookServer/README.md

 What should happen if the interpreter takes a long time to finish?
 ==> no solution has been imlemented

-The user’s code can have side effects, so make sure that it is not executed multiple times.
+The userâ€™s code can have side effects, so make sure that it is not executed multiple times.
 What should happen if the python process encounters some kind of error?
 ==> if python encouters any issue a PytonExecutionException will be thrown

 How to reliably test an application like this?
 Think about unit and integration testing.
-==>Unit test has been imlplemented to check the process of different cases and that the exception is thrown.==NoteBookServerApplicationTests.java a ExceptionHandlerControllerAdvice.java has been implemented to handle those exception.
+==>Unit test has been imlplemented to check the process of different cases and that the exception is thrown.=>=NoteBookServerApplicationTests.java
+The ExceptionHandlerControllerAdvice.java has been implemented to handle those exception.